 The Colored Pencil Journey Begins

 The journey begins with a spark of interest in the subject.
 Something attracts your eye.
-A exquisite piece of art you thought was a painting, but that turns out to be a stunning colored pencil work.
+A exquisite color or shape or the play of light that want to turn into stunning colored pencil artwork.

 Artists you admire talking non-stop about the medium they love.
 Can you really do everything they claim can be done with colored pencil?